OddbeakerLLC/vscode-dgen/README.md

-# DGen Bootstrap Dialog Generator
+# DGen - a Bootstrap Dialog Generator
 ## From Oddbeaker LLC

-Converts a simple "DGen" markup to a Bootstrap modal dialog and a javascript object that can hide, display, populate and fetch all form field data.
-Here is an example of DGen that contains all form field types:
+Converts a simple "DGen" markup notation to a Bootstrap modal dialog and a javascript object that can hide, display, populate and fetch all form field data.

+Here is an example of DGen notationn that contains all supported form field types:

     <{User Information}>
     <{Please fill in the information below:}>